arjundeopujari/tock/capsules/src/dals/README.md

 ## Validator

 This capsule implements `pub trait Validator<'a>`.
 This capsule contains an algorithm which performs validation on the app data in flash according to a user specification.
-It could check the app's length, version, or header info for any salient features.
+This allows the kernel to check if it actually wants to run the newly loaded app.
+The validator can check the app's length, version, or header info for any salient features.

 This capsule must contain an immutable reference to the app binary data in flash space.